cw1797/wordpress-bootstrap/README.md

 # otraw-wordpress-bootstrap

-This repo is used to bootstrap a secure wordpress installation for the otraw-weapp.
+This repo is used to bootstrap a secure wordpress installation for the otraw-webapp.

 - Infrastructure is provisioned on AWS using terraform creating a VPC, Subnet, Security Group and EC2 instance.
 - Docker is deployed with tls enabled using Ansible to the remote EC2 instance